- Democratic Member of the U.S. House of Representatives

 “The people who say, ‘What law did he break?
 What rule did he break?,’ they are perpetrating upon you a belief that is totally inaccurate.
 You decide that you are not going to be nice to suspects when you arrest them, you tell police, ‘You don’t have to be nice,’ … and ban children on the border of color, you produce a policy that separates them from their parents….
 Now, this might be debatable, [but] for me, when I add all of this together, I find that I have a person who is placing his bigotry into policy that is harmful to our society, and for that, he ought to be impeached.”

-In December 2018, Green went to the House floor and said that he was planning to bring articles of impeachment against Trump because of the President’s “bigotry,” which had caused him to commit “certain offenses that are onerous to the Constitution and that harm society.”
-Also among his remarks:
+In November 2018, Green and five fellow House Democrats — Steve Cohen, Luis Gutierrez, Adriano Espaillat, Marcia Fudge, and John Yarmuth — introduced a new set of impeachment articles against President Trump.
+The following month, Green went to the House floor and announced that he was also seeking to impeach Trump because of the president’s “bigotry,” which had caused him to commit “certain offenses that are onerous to the Constitution and that harm society.”

 For an overview of Green’s voting record on a wide array of key issues during his years in Congress, click here.